MonashBioinformaticsPlatform/PBMC-Single-Cell-Workshop-2022/docs/index.md

 *Venue:* Virtual workshop conducted via Zoom with breakout rooms.
 Zoom links will be provided after registration is complete.

+### Acknowledgements

+This material is mostly based on the [Seurat introductory tutorial.](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html)

+It also draws from material for a [workshop provided by QCIF](https://swbioinf.github.io/scRNAseqInR_Doco/index.html) developed by Sarah Williams and Ahmed Mehdi for the Australian Biocommons.

 ### Suggested Further Reading Material